 I hate my life.

 “Um,” I began.
-My brain was lagging behind on what had just happened.
+My brain was lagging on what had just happened.
 Potter stood in front of me, rigidly straight and so obviously unenthused.

 Our surroundings seemed to slow as we looked at each other, realizing what came next.

 Stiffly, Potter held out his hand.

 I took it.
 And then — in a smooth but strangely gentle motion — Potter pulled me close to him.
 My heartbeat was thudding in my chest as he slid an arm around my waist, and I placed my other hand on his shoulder.
 Every move was foreign, carried out with the utmost delicacy.
 This was holding your breath, this was not daring to make a sound.
 This was walking through a dark house in the middle of the night while everyone else in the world fell fast asleep.
 Potter was treating me like I was something fragile, and I was all too aware of his hand on the small of my back.